MateoLa/hello-plex/README.md

 # Hello Plex

-Nginx Reverse Proxy and Securing your application example.
+Nginx Reverse Proxy and Securing your application.

+For the example we use a dockerized Plex server (video server) as the reverse application.

 ## Prerequisites

-You need to have docker and docker-compose installed in your host machine.
+Docker and docker-compose has to be installed in your development environment.

 ## Usage: